SCITUNE: Aligning Large Language Models with Human-Curated Scientific Multimodal Instructions: Experiments

 \ignore{

 }

 While we observe high performance in aggregate, it is also important to determine whether this performance persists in cases with minimal training examples.
 We evaluate the performance of the model for questions whose accompanying lectures are only observed a few times in the training data.
 For these few-shot examples, the model will be less likely to have the exact lecture memorized and ready to use in its generation of the answer, which could lead to lower performance.

 We show the model performance on questions for which the lectures were viewed in 5, 10, 25, and 50 times during training, in Table \ref{tab:few_shot_performance}.
-The model performance drops substantially for questions with only 5 or fewer lectures in the training data but quickly recovers after the lecture is viewed at least 10 times, which suggests that the LLaMA-SciTune model doesn't require significant exposure to a particular type of knowledge to achieve adequate performance.
+The model performance drops substantially for questions with only 5 or fewer lectures in the training data but quickly recovers after the lecture is viewed at least 10 times.
+This suggests that the \textit{LLaMA-SciTune-ScienceQA} model doesn't require substantial exposure to a particular type of knowledge to achieve adequate performance.
 Furthermore, this performance drop is worse for the 7B model as compared to the 13B model, which means that the 13B model is able to learn more quickly from fewer examples or may have more knowledge ``baked in'' from pretraining that can be leveraged for few-shot examples.
-Future extensions of the model to other datasets should test performance on truly unseen data, e.g. a more standard VQA dataset, to determine whether the model is similarly robust in other domains.
+Future extensions of the model to other datasets should test performance on completely unseen data, e.g. a more standard VQA dataset not used during training, to determine whether the model is similarly robust in other domains.